-Ensure you set the appropriate settings described in the configuration section of the deployment guide.
-See an example configuration for
+Please make sure to set appropriate settings described in configuration section of deployment guide.
+Here an example configuration for

 operate: container_name: operate image: camunda/operate:latest ports: - 8080:8080 environment: - camunda.operate.elasticsearch.url=http://elasticsearch:9200 - camunda.operate.zeebeElasticsearch.url=http://elasticsearch:9200 - camunda.operate.zeebe.gatewayAddress=zeebe:26500

-The Operate web UI is available by default at http://localhost:8080.
-Ensure this port is available.
+Note that the Operate web UI is available by default at http://localhost:8080, so please be sure this port is available.

 On the Zeebe release page, compatible versions of Zeebe and Operate are grouped together.
-Ensure you download and use compatible versions.
+Please be sure to download and use compatible versions.
 This is handled for you if you use the Docker profile from our repository.

-Operate uses open-source Elasticsearch as its underlying data store.
-Therefore to run Operate, you must download and run Elasticsearch.
+Operate uses open-source Elasticsearch as its underlying data store, and so to run Operate, you need to download and run Elasticsearch.

-Operate is currently compatible with Elasticsearch 7.12.1.
-Download Elasticsearch here.
+Operate is currently compatible to Elasticsearch 7.12.1 You can download Elasticsearch here.

-To run Elasticsearch, execute the following commands in your terminal or another command line tool of your choice:
+To run Elasticsearch, execute the following commands in Terminal or another command line tool of your choice:

-You’ll know Elasticsearch has started successfully when you see a message similar to the following:
+You’ll know Elasticsearch has started successfully when you see a message similar to: